 - Avoiding misuses of technology

-- Always keep data secure with encryption
+- Always keep data secure with 2FA and encryption

 - Save and backup files; purge old files